-We recently reported top-line results from the study, NYX 2925 did not demonstrate statistically significant separation from placebo on the primary endpoint, change in patients' average daily pain scores on the numeric rating scale, or NRS, during the final treatment week compared to baseline.
-NYX 2925 exhibited a very favorable safety profile with only placebo-like side effects and no treatment-related serious adverse events.
-Of the three dose levels evaluated, the 50 mg dose showed the most robust improvements across multiple measures - consistent with previous clinical and preclinical data suggesting the potential for an inverted "U-shaped" dose response with this mechanism.
-Importantly, the 50 mg dose did not appear to have reached maximal effect by week four, suggesting that a longer treatment period may result in continued improvement and larger drug effect.
-The graph below summarizes the top-line results in the total efficacy population (N=300) on the primary endpoint compared to placebo.
+NYX-2925 exhibited a favorable tolerability profile with only placebo-like side effects and no treatment-related serious adverse events.
+Of the three dose levels evaluated, the 50 mg dose showed the most robust improvements across multiple measures-consistent with previous clinical and preclinical data suggesting the potential for an inverted "U-shaped" dose response with this mechanism.
+Importantly, the 50 mg dose did not appear to have plateaued in effect by week four, suggesting that a longer treatment period may result in continued improvement and larger drug effect.
+The graph on the left below summarizes the top-line results in the total efficacy population (N=300) on the primary endpoint, average NRS pain score over the prior 24 hours, compared to placebo.
+While statistically significant separation from placebo was not achieved in the total study population, there was numeric separation from placebo and a clinically meaningful reduction in mean average daily pain score from baseline observed at week 4.
+Further, in a pre-specified analysis, patients not taking a concomitant analgesic medication (N=148) showed a greater separation on average daily pain scores from placebo.
+The graph on the right below shows the change in average pain compared to placebo in only those patients who were not taking a concomitant analgesic medication.

-Note: All changes reflect change in least squares mean using a mixed effects repeated measures model.
+Note: All changes reflect change from baseline in least squares mean using a mixed effects repeated measures model.